 States, individuals and companies: we all share a responsibility in building the future.
 Economic performance and sustainable development are therefore at the heart of Air Liquide’s growth strategy.
 Our expertise, backed by a diversified and deeply resilient business model, enables us to deliver sustained growth today while resolutely preparing for the future.
-In that context we are introducing new ambitious Sustainability commitments, aiming at making a meaningful difference.
+In that context we have ambitious Sustainability commitments, aiming at making a meaningful difference.
 Not only do we intend to reach carbon neutrality by 2050 and harness Climate change and energy transition with hydrogen playing a key role in our roadmap, but we also include healthcare, human resources and governance as part of our ESG objectives.
 With this global ambition, Air Liquide is making the commitment to ACT for a sustainable future.

 In full support of the 2015 Paris agreement, the Group’s commitments address the urgency of climate change and energy transition, targeting carbon neutrality by 2050 with key intermediary milestones in 2025 and 2035: